m-daniela/chat-app/Notes/work.md

 - keyed hashing functions (hashing func with secret keys) => message auth codes (MAC) and pseudorandom func (PRF)

-- macs protect the identity and auth by creating a value (authentication tag) from the message and the key
-- authentication tags, computed and verified with a secret key.
-They depend on the authenticated message and the secret key, which is known to the communicating parties
-- if you know the macs key, you can confirm that a message was not modified in transit => integrity and auth
+MACs (Message authentication codes) are authentication tags created from the message and the secret key and protect the authenticity and integrity of the message.
+The secret key must be known by both participants because it is also used to verify the MAC and to confirm that a message was not modified in transit.

-- often combined with a cipher => preserving message's confidentiality, integrity, auth
+They are usually combined with a cipher and, in this way, the message's integrity, authenticity and confidentiality is kept.

 - ex: ssh, tls, ip security generate a mac for each packet sent
-- forgery - create a tag when you don't know the key
-- attack vectors:
-  - known-message attack - tags and data collected by an eavesdropper
-  - chosen message attack - the attacker chooses the messages to be auth and if the attacker is able to adaptively choose other messages and their corresponding MACs, it is an adaptive chosen-message attack
-  - replay attacks - capture a message and resent it to the receiver, pretending to be the sender - mitigation by numbering the messages?

-- There are two types of technologies used for messsage authentication:
+- According to [1], there are two types of technologies used for messsage authentication:
   - digital signatures + public key crypto => the private key being the one generating the digital signature and the public one is the used for verification
   - message authentication codes (MACs) + secret key crypto?